 Learn about the best oil for seasoning cast iron.

 Self-Basting Dutch Oven for Bread

 One of the interesting ways that you can use a self-basting oven is for cooking bread.
 The spikes on the lid create a cool pattern.
-If you do this, be aware of how high the bread rises because if it rises too much, prying it off the cast-iron is no easy task.
+If you do this, be aware of how high the bread rises because if it rises too much, prying it off the cast iron is no easy task.

 To ensure that the bread doesn’t stick, spray the pan and the lid before you put the bread dough in.
 Don’t add the bread directly to the pan.
 Instead, have a parchment sheet so that the bread doesn’t come into contact with the cast iron.

-You might apply the same wisdom with meats without a lid.
+You might apply the same wisdom to meats without a lid.
 If you see browning happening too quickly, put aluminum foil over the cast iron.
 Otherwise, put the spiked lid over the cast iron, and this, too, can keep it from browning too quickly.

-Dutch ovens for baking bread – HERE
+Learn about the best Dutch ovens for baking bread.

 Spiked Lid: Oven vs. Stove